 While many treatment centers focus on treating only the addiction, we focus on healing the body, the mind and the deep, inner core of your true self.
 At our recovery center, patients address the underlying issues of their addiction while gaining the coping and life skills tools they need to achieve the goal of sobriety and take control of their lives again.

-If you are searching for addiction help for yourself or someone you care about, remember that few treatment centers set the standards as high as the Florida House Experience.
+If you are searching for addiction help for yourself or someone you care about, remember that few treatment centers set the standards as high as FHE Health.
 Call us today to learn more about our outstanding treatment programs supported by authentic, clinical research.